sgbmzm/Halacha-T-S3/README.md

 # Halacha-watch-T-DISPLAY-S3

 ## License
-This project is licensed for **non-commercial use only**.
+**The file `main_shemesh_s3` is for personal use only!**
+**Modification is strictly prohibited.** You may use it as-is, but you may not edit, modify, or alter its content.
-For commercial use, please contact the author.
+**Commercial use is forbidden.** If you wish to use `main_shemesh_s3` for business or organizational purposes, please contact the author.

+Other files in this repository may have different licensing terms.